Multimedia Technology Wiki: Component Description

 • Supports up-sampling and down-sampling operations

-• Supports flexible area selection
+• Supports flexible region selection

 • Supports ESP_IMG_PIXEL_FMT_Y/RGB565/BGR565/RGB888/BGR888/YUV_PACKET formats